sethbarrett50/Update-RSS-Feed/README.md

 ## License

-This project is released under the Unlicense.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the Unlicense.
+This means that you are free to use, modify, and distribute the work, even for commercial purposes, without the need to provide attribution.
+For more information, see the full text of the Unlicense in the License file.